Agents and Editors in Attendance

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.

 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
-Spaces are limited for these premium meetings.)
+Spaces are limited for these premium meetings, and pricing/detail is explained below.)